unicef-drp/GeoSight-OS/docs/src/developer/guide/prerequisites.md

 You will also need Gnu ['make'](https://www.gnu.org/software/make/) installed.

-If you already have all of the above criteria met, you can move on to [Cloning](cloning.md) to check out the code.
+If you already have all of the above criteria met, you can move on to [Cloning](cloning.md) to check out the code, otherwise, read on for more detailed notes on setting up your system.

 ## Dependencies installation